Skip to main content

 The scion of a wealthy and artistic Antwerp family, Robert Mols (1848-1903) was a privileged witness to the transformation that shipping underwent in the second half of the nineteenth century.
 Mols captured that evolution in numerous port and harbor views of his hometown and other European port cities, works that often excel in photographic detail.
 Although Robert Mols was a talented and prolific artist, who achieved some fame in his time and was well in the market, his work has fallen out of the public eye today.

-This is the first exhibition after his death devoted entirely to his oeuvre.
+This was the first exhibition after his death devoted entirely to his oeuvre.

 View of the roadsted of Antwerp, Robert Mols, MAS - AS.1998.011.001